Japanese Beginner 1

 • Hiragana: Learn to read and write the Japanese phonetic characters, Hiragana

-About online learning Our online conversational language courses offer you a real-time virtual classroom experience where you can see and interact with your teacher and classmates.
-Each week, you log in at a set time to your class using our intuitive learning management platform, Canvas.
-Through Canvas, you access Zoom, a web conferencing app, for your live class.
-Just like in a classroom, you do individual, pair and group work, ask questions and receive verbal feedback from your instructor.
+Our online conversational courses offer a virtual classroom experience where you can see and interact with your teacher and classmates over Zoom.
+Log in at a set time to participate in individual, pair and group work, ask questions and receive feedback from your instructor.

-Learn more about online learning at UBC Extended Learning.
+Learn more about online learning at Extended Learning.

 Available sessions